drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 to also handle the required and optional parameters, and it would be an impossible task to cover all the use cases.*)

-And this is why [PHP libraries implementing curry and partial applications][16], you will often find `CurryLeft` and `CurryRight` to partially solve that problem.
+And this is why [PHP libraries implementing curry applications][16], you will often find `CurryLeft` and `CurryRight` to partially solve that problem.

 ## After PHP 8